criblio/appscope/website/src/pages/docs/tls.md

 AppScope supports TLS over TCP connections:

+- AppScope can use TLS when connecting to LogStream or another application (including its events and metrics destinations).
 - LogStream can use TLS when connecting to AppScope over TCP.
-- AppScope can use TLS when connecting to LogStream or another application.

 To see the TLS-related environment variables, run the command: `ldscope --help configuration | grep TLS`